fareszr/local-bmc/README.md

 localized version of buy me a coffee script, to prohibit any external connections when there is no interactions by the user.

+## notice

+**this script was only tested with paypal, if there any issues with other payment providers feel free to open an issue, however my JS knowledge is very limted**

 ## usage

 all you have to do is to replace the js script link from buy me a coffee with a path to the custom script